Skip to content

 • $discovered_version: Version discovered by NAPT

-• Standard PSADT variables: $dirApp, $dirSupportFiles, $dirFiles, etc.
+• Standard PSADT variables: $dirApp, $dirSupportFiles, etc.

-• All app_vars are available as variables (e.g., $AppName, $AppVersion)
+• All app_vars are available (e.g., $AppName, $AppVersion)

 Commonly Used PSADT Functions: